Glossary¶

 Document lifecycle¶

-The staged pipeline through which a document moves from changed text to parsed, linked, indexed, and validated state.
+The staged pipeline that moves a document from changed text to parsed, linked, indexed, and validated state.
+See Document Lifecycle.